CrimsonTautology/sm-in-game-audio/README.md

 * `sm_iga_request_cooldown_time` - the cool down period a user must wait through before they can use another command that makes an HTTP call.

 # IGA Base
-Handles all calls to the web server and plays the music for players.
+Handles all calls to the web server and provides a framework to play music for players.
 Also controls the user's preferences such as whether they have pall enabled and the volume

 * `sm_vol [0-10]` - Set's the user's volume; 10 the loudest and 0 is mute.
 Brings up a menu if called without an argument.
 * `sm_nopall` - Disables playing music that is played for all users (e.g. `sm_pall`, donator intros).
 The user can still play to themselves with commands such as `sm_p`
 * `sm_yespall` - Enables playing music that is played for all users.
-* `sm_authorize_iga` - Authorize the user to upload songs to the web server.
-(NOTE: I may change how authorization is handled in the future)
 * `sm_iga` - Bring up the IGA settings and control menu.